rastko909/frothies/README.md

 Frothies developers, Jie-Yi, Gwenny, and Rastko

 # Rails app
 This rails app was created as part of assessment for Coder Academy Fasttrack Bootcamp over two weeks in April, 2019.
+Relevant links for the project are listed below.

 Trello: https://trello.com/b/bqhyTEfY